 ► knee (Quadriceps) reflex - a patient's legs are half-bent in his knee joints.
 Place your left arm under the patient's joints.
-Strike the thigh quadrate muscle tendon under the kneecap with a hammer - as a result legs extension in the knee joint will appear,
+Strike the thigh quadrate muscle tendon

-► Achilles reflex- a patient's leg is bent in the hip and knee joints.
-Strike the Achilles tendon with a hammer and foot plantar extension will occur,

-► plantar reflex - perform a hatched skin irritation of the sole external edge with a blunt object and toes plantar flexion will occur.
+- ► Achilles reflex a patient's leg is bent in the hip and knee joints.
+Strike the Achilles tendon with a hammer and foot plantar extension will occur, - ► plantar reflex perform a hatched skin irritation of the sole external edge with a blunt object and toes plantar flexion will occur.